Drifting Fields are not Conservative: Introduction

 To make our question more precise, consider the loss function employed in the drifting formalism for inducing the sample transport along the vector-valued drifting field $\V_{p,q_\theta}$:

-Here, $f_\theta:\R^n \to \R^n$ is the generator, $q_\theta$ is the push forward distribution $(f_\theta)_\#p_\epsilon$, and $\operatorname{sg}$ denotes the stop-gradient operator.
-We observe that \Cref{eq:drifting-loss-intro}, which we call the ``stop-gradient objective'', can implement \emph{any} transport field $\V:\R^n \to \R^n$ for the generated outputs, including non-conservative ones.
-That includes fields with nonzero curl ($\nabla \times \V \neq 0$) and fields that induce non-converging transport in closed loops.
-In contrast, transport fields induced when optimizing a scalar field via $\nabla_\theta \L(f_\theta)$ are always conservative, making \Cref{eq:drifting-loss-intro} strictly more general.
-We ask: Is the $\V$ employed in the drifting framework conservative, and if yes, is this additional flexibility required, or is it sufficient to follow a conservative field?
+Here, $f_\theta:\R^n \to \R^n$ is the generator, $q_\theta$ is the push-forward distribution $(f_\theta)_\ast p_\epsilon$, and $\operatorname{sg}$ denotes the stop-gradient operator.
+We observe that \Cref{eq:drifting-loss-intro} can implement \emph{any} transport field $\V:\R^n \to \R^n$ for the generated outputs, including non-conservative ones, \eg with nonzero curl ($\nabla \times \V \neq 0$).
+In contrast, transport fields induced by optimizing a scalar field via $\nabla_\theta \Pot(f_\theta)$ are always conservative, making \Cref{eq:drifting-loss-intro} strictly more general.
+We ask: Is $\V$ used in the drifting framework conservative, and if not, is this additional flexibility required, or is it sufficient to follow a conservative field?

-\citeauthor{deng_generative_2026} take a step toward answering this question by relating the gradient of the squared MMD loss~\citep{gretton2006kernel} to drifting field transport in the Gaussian kernel case.
-They find that the MMD gradient field shares the same direction as the drift field but lacks position-dependent normalization, which makes it differently scaled, and that optimizing the MMD does not work sufficiently well in practice.
-They use the lack of normalization to argue that the advantage of the drifting framework lies precisely in the stop-gradient's extra generality, as it allows them to incorporate position-dependent normalization---something that, they imply, no scalar loss can reproduce.
+\citeauthor{deng_generative_2026} take a step toward answering this question by relating the gradient of the squared MMD loss~\citep{gretton2006kernel} to drifting field transport.
+They find that in the Gaussian case the MMD gradient field shares the same direction as the drift field but lacks position-dependent normalization, and that optimizing the MMD does not work sufficiently well in practice.
+They argue that the advantage of the drifting framework lies precisely in the stop-gradient's extra generality, as it allows them to incorporate position-dependent normalization and infer that no scalar loss can reproduce that.